 - Rotate your crops.
 Remember, adult flea beetles will only eat one kind of plant, so rotating crops will help.
 If your eggplants were infested this year, make sure not to plant a nightshade family plant there next year.

 If you follow these steps for organic control of flea beetles, then your flea beetle problem will be gone in a matter of a single season.
-The small holes on the leaves of the plant will stop happening and your plant will once again be able to grow without damage.
+The small holes on the leaves of the plant will stop appearing and your plant will once again be able to grow without damage.